 Incident Summary:

-On the evening of June 18, 2024, at around 23:30 PM, the onsite security officer, Evans, received a call from the concierge team regarding a potential incident at the waterfront development in Hammersmith.
+On the evening of June 18, 2025, at around 23:30 PM, the onsite security officer, Mahdi, received a call from the concierge team regarding a potential incident at the waterfront development in Hammersmith.
 Residents had reported the smell of smoke emanating from a neighbouring apartment.

 Sequence of Events: